Sdim: A Qudit Stabilizer Simulator: Case study: Validation of logical error benchmarking of a five-qutrit surface code

 \item Simulate each circuit over a large constant number of shots.
 For the $k^{\text{th}}$ random circuit of depth $D$, the (normalized) outcomes form a probability distribution $P_{D, k}$ over $\{ 0, 1, \dots, d - 1\}$.

 \item These probabilities yield \textit{fidelities} $f_{D_,k} = \left\vert \sum_{j = 0}^d P_{D, k}(j) \omega^j \right\vert.$

 \item Average the fidelities over $k$.
-The resulting $f_D$ is the \textit{average fidelity of a depth } $D$ \textit{circuit} with this noisy gate set.
-Work from \cite{Wallman2018randomized} guarantees this is an exponential decay, and so a curve fitter can extract $\alpha$. \end{enumerate}
+The resulting $f_D$ is the \textit{average fidelity of a depth } $D$ \textit{circuit} with this noisy gate set and takes the shappe of an exponential decay curve \cite{Wallman2018randomized}, and so a curve fitter can extract $\alpha$. \end{enumerate}